Paycom Center: Other events

-Planned replacement
+Replacement

-Site of the new OKC arena.
+Site of the under-construction Continental Coliseum.
 The Paycom Center is directly south.

 The initial term of the 2008 use license agreement with the Oklahoma City Thunder expired in 2023.
 The Thunder exercised an option to extend the agreement for three years to allow time for the city to develop plans for a new arena.
 On December 12, 2023, Oklahoma City voters approved a 72-month extension of a one-cent sales tax to build a new, publicly owned downtown arena.
 This arena is slated to open no later than the opening of the 2029-30 NBA season, and the Thunder have committed to remain in Oklahoma City for 25 years following their move into the new arena.

 On May 17, 2024, the site of the former Cox Convention Center (originally Myriad Convention Center) was revealed as the location of the new arena.
 The property, located north of the Paycom Center across Reno Ave., is owned by the city and was being leased to Prairie Surf Studios.
 In December 2023, the city notified Prairie Surf Studios that its lease would not be renewed when it expired on December 31, 2025.
 In June 2024, the city and Prairie Surf Studios agreed to terminate the lease one year early to allow demolition to begin in early 2025.
 The city plans to work with the team towards a " 'more aggressive' target schedule" to open the new arena as early as June 2028.
 Once the new arena has opened, the Paycom Center will likely be converted to some other type of property.